Lockstep-Network/lockstep-sdk-ruby-rails/README.md

 Lockstep::Connection.where("isActive is true OR default_currency_code in ('USD', 'INR')").execute
 ```

+### Destroy and Destroy all
+You can destroy a single object by calling destroy method on one object
+Lockstep::Connection.find(company_id: "17544da8-7be8-4ee2-8c62-cbd81428c68b").destroy

+You can also destroy multiple objects at once by calling it on the model class and passing an array of relevant ids

+Lockstep::Connection.destroy_all(id: ["17544da8-7be8-4ee2-8c62-cbd81428c68b"])

 ### Count
 You can fetch the count of available records by calling `count`